dorianlesenechal/unmark-chrome/README.md

+# NOTE

+## Files of this fork are updated to work with bookmarks.lesenechal.eu
+## Ton install the extension, just download the latest release of the extension

 ## Hey There
 Here is our code for Unmark's Chrome extension.
 Feel free to use it.
 Below are a few instructions on how to customize it to work with your domain.